 Orlando met and exceeded KPMG’s criteria for their largest capital investment project ever.
 First, KPMG was very impressed with the Lake Nona property because of its shared vision of “inspiring human performance,” as well as its immediate proximity to Orlando International Airport.
 In fact, Lake Nona is one of the few private properties in the country situated so close to an international airport.

-In January of 2017, KPMG announced plans to build its global training facility in Lake Nona.
-The facility broke ground in May 2017 and is scheduled to open in 2019.
+In January of 2017, KPMG announced plans to build its global training facility, the KPMG “Lakehouse” in Lake Nona.
+The facility broke ground in May 2017 and opened its doors in January 2019.
 It is the largest capital investment project the Partnership has established in the past 10 years.
 The project will result in 80 high-wage jobs with KPMG and capital investment of $430 million.
-The project will contract an additional 250 people to operate the facility.
+The project contracts an additional 250 people to operate the facility.

-The facility will feature 800 guest rooms, fitness and outdoor recreational facilities, and multiple food and beverage venues.
-At full buildout, it will be approximately 800,000 square feet.
-The facility will generate over one hundred thousand room nights, exposing thousands of KPMG executives and team members to Orlando annually and generating millions of dollars in economic impact.
+The KPMG Lakehouse features 800 single-occupancy guest rooms, 90 learning and innovation spaces, a 1,000-seat assembly hall and an “Ignition Center.”
+The facility generates over one hundred thousand room nights, exposing thousands of KPMG executives and team members to Orlando annually and generating millions of dollars in economic impact.

 The site that KMPG selected, Lake Nona, is a 17-square-mile master-designed community focused on sustainable design, healthy living, and groundbreaking gigabit fiber optic technology.
 As one of the first gigabit communities in the nation, Lake Nona has also been named by Cisco as one of only nine Iconic Smart + Connected communities in the world.
 Learn more about Lake Nona, owned by the Tavistock Group, as a business location here.